tejas-1111/Botomania-2020/README.md

 <img src="board.png" width="300" height="300">

-For every input you have to give out two 0-indexed coordinated (on two seperate lines) telling where you want to place your piece.
+For every input you have to give out two 0-indexed numbers (row, column), (on two seperate lines) telling where you want to place your piece.

 Ouput example and the corresponding board representation:-